elizaolariu/nimble/packages/nimble-components/src/drawer/drawer.spec.md

 ## Implementation

 The drawer will leverage the native `<dialog>` element.
-This provides the auto-focus behavior required, the modal behavior, and a backdrop when it is modal.
+This provides the desired auto-focus behavior, the modal behavior, and a backdrop.

 Alternatively, we could continue to use the FAST dialog to back the drawer, but this has a number of issues associated with it (as illustrated by the list of bugs at the top of this document).